-Days 2-5: The corpus luteum grows rapidly in both size and function.
-At this stage, numerous follicles may be seen on the ovary.
-But by day five, they have begun to regress.
+Days 2—5: The corpus luteum grows rapidly in both size and function.
+At this stage, numerous follicles may be seen on the ovary, but by day 5 they have begun to regress.

 Days 5—16: The corpus luteum continues to develop and typically reaches its maximum growth and function by day 15 or 16.
 It secretes the hormone progesterone, which inhibits (blocks) LH release by the pituitary gland.
 During this period, the ovaries are relatively inactive except for the functional corpus luteum.
 No follicles reach maturity and/or ovulate because of high concentrations of progesterone.

-Days 16-18: Increased follicular growth and accompanying estrogen secretion by the ovary stimulates prostaglandin secretion by the uterus, causing rapid regression of the corpus luteum.
+Days 16—18: Increased follicular growth and accompanying estrogen secretion by the ovary stimulate PGF2αsecretion by the uterus, causing rapid regression of the corpus luteum.

-Occasionally, abnormally short estrous cycles (7-11 days) occur.
-This condition appears to be caused by either no corpus luteum being formed or, if one is formed, it is nonfunctional and progesterone concentration remains too low to sufficiently suppress the release of gonadotropins from the anterior pituitary.
+Occasionally, abnormally short estrous cycles (7—11 days) occur.
+This condition appears to occur because either no corpus luteum is formed or, if one is formed, it is nonfunctional and progesterone concentration remains too low to sufficiently suppress the release of gonadotropins (FSH and/or LH) from the anterior pituitary.

 Cows also have periods of anestrus (noncycling).
 For example, an anestrous period is commonly observed in cows following calving.
 Low levels of nutrition can contribute to the duration of anestrus, especially in young cows nursing calves.